Los Angeles Victorian Homes for Sale

 Victorian homes in Los Angeles first came onto the scene on Bunker Hill in Downtown, which also happens to be the first district in the city.
 In 1867, the land on Bunker Hill was purchased and modest homes constructed.
 By the 1890s, Bunker Hill was populated with Queen Anne homes (mansions at the time), and it became the de facto neighborhood for L.A.'s elite.

 With the introduction of streetcars, Angelinos became much more mobile.
-Looking for a home in an opulent neighborhood meant only venturing a few miles further from Downtown to newer neighborhoods like Hancock Park.
-Angelino Heights started losing its luster as the only upper-class neighborhood in town.
+Looking for a home in an opulent neighborhood meant venturing only a few miles from Downtown to newer neighborhoods like Hancock Park.
+Angelino Heights eventually started losing its luster and status; it was no longer the only upper-class neighborhood in town.

 Next came freeways, automotive culture, and suburbia so that by the 1950s, the appeal of living downtown was siphoned off.
 By the late 1960, all the Victorian homes on Bunker Hill were moved or razed.